astreum/whitepaper/README.md

 The creator of a new block is payed a fee of 10^12 `Solar` at the current block's solar price.

-### Fusion Contracts
+### Fusion Applications

 Fusion is the applications platform on the Astreuos Blockchain.

-Contracts are applications that run through Transaction calls and Reactions are applications running through Reactor calls.
+Contracts are applications that run through Transaction calls.

 The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications.